philc/book-notes/how to talk so kids will listen - adele faber.md

     * Pity
     * Other tips
       * When they call themselves names, don't use the words back to them.
-      * Your responses of empathy should have similar intensity to their emotion
+      * Your responses of empathy should have similar intensity to their emotion.
       * People object when you repeat things back exactly.
 It doesn't show you're processing anything.
   * Do not follow up your empathy with a "but".
 It negates everything that came before; it's dismissive.
     * Simple change: replace "but" with "the problem is..."